zhaonat/py-maxwell-fd3d/README.md

 1. Note that arrays are ordered using column-major (or Fortan) ordering whereas numpy is natively row-major or C ordering.
 You will see this in operations like reshape where I specify ordering (x.reshape(ordering = 'F')).
 It will also appear in meshgrid operations (use indexing = 'ij').

 ## preconditioning-based approach for add-on functionality
-Non-uniform grid can be implemented as a set of non-symmetric preconditioners.
+Non-uniform grid can be implemented as a set of diagonal scaling preconditioners.
+This includes the sc-pml as well as smooth nonuniform-gridding

 ### Recommended Visualization in 3D: Plotly